markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/processing.md

 unzip(first1k_zip_file, first1k_zip_dir)
 ```

 3\.
-Copy only suitable Greek text xml files from `perseus_zip_dir` and
+Copy only suitable Greek text XML files from `perseus_zip_dir` and
 `first1k_zip_dir` to the temporary work directories.
-Original
+Original repositories
-repositories contain a lot of unnecessary files for the riddle solver
+contain a lot of unnecessary files for the riddle solver which are skipped in
-which are skipped in this process.
+this process.

 ```python
 from functions import copy_corpora, joinpaths, perseus_tmp_dir, first1k_tmp_dir